 - ✓ Please do not attach sensitive tax information to ordinary email.
-Please use our secure portal, Liscio, to send all sensitive tax information. - ✓ Not all taxpayers will have these items or issues on their tax return so if it doesn't apply to you, please don't worry about it. - ✓ Please upload or send everything so that there is not lost time going back and forth trying to catch up with details that are missing. - ✓ If you have questions along the way, please call (619) 220-0375 or send an email to daye@fortunatefields.com
+Please use our secure portal, Liscio, to send all sensitive tax information. - ✓ Not all taxpayers will have these items or issues on their tax return so if it doesn't apply to you, please don't worry about it. - ✓ Please upload or send everything to ensure efficiency in our communication and information sharing. - ✓ We are required by state and federal tax laws to electronically file most returns.
+When filing on paper and by mail is optional, we add a nominal charge to cover the additional resources needed to file this way - ✓ If you have questions along the way, please call (619) 220-0375 or send an email to daye@fortunatefields.com